TiberiusGh/1DV610-L2/README.md

 The user's consents is valid for 12 months and removed after that.

-Another reason for the creation of this module is for me to better understand currently governing laws in EU regarding storing data on a user's computer.

 ### Public API's

 - onConsentChange(callbackFunction) - Callbackfunction for state change on consents.
 The method will return the consents in object form as: